EmilioPiscioneri/Spaceship-game/README.md

  - I chose not dividing movement by 2 when travelling diagonally this was too slow.
 This means it is faster to tavel diagonally in 2D.
  - You can't stop on diagonal movement.
 The player picks a standard direction (N,E,S,W)
  - Firing towards player from enemy doesn't take into account player rotations to calculate midpoint, however you can't notice this with how fast the projectile is
+ - You can go into enemies.
+This was a design choice as I thought it was more risky to go right into enemies.
+Also, I can't be stuffed preventing collisions.
+ - There is no retry button or key.